prabhatoxbridge/oxbridge/docs/index.md

 **Purpose:**

 _Convent schools are mostly considered to raise up and nurture students, in a strict atmosphere, but is also thought of as a stepping stone towards self discipline.
 Studying in a convent school is a different experience altogether._

+**Nursery**

+_Our nursery provides a home-away-from-home for our children.
+We pride ourselves on developing lifelong curiosity and confidence through play and adventure.
+We provide a warm and caring environment that welcomes the whole family and takes care of their needs._